Zeioth/compiler.nvim/README.md

 </a>

 ## Roadmap
 * Improvement: We currently display Flutter compiling options when using Dart.
 We also show Android studio compiling options when using Kotlin, but we are not doing the same thing for java. → In fact we should add all of this as building system system (gradle), instead of adding it as part of the language compiler options.
-That would allow us to display these options only when a Android project is detected.
+That would allow us to display these options only when present in the Android gradle config file.
 * Update docs for build automation utilities.
 * `Building systems → package.json` is planned.
 Auto discovery of options defined by the user is planned.
 * `Building systems → gradle` is planned.
 Auto discovery of options defined by the user is planned.